-More detailed information and the most recent statistical data on anti-trafficking activities and victim assistance in Albania in 2014, which go beyond the scope of the current report, are provided in the annexed Report on the Implementation of the Fight Strategy against Trafficking in Persons and Action Plan 2014-2017 published by the Office of the Anti-trafficking Coordinator in March 2015.
+More detailed information on recent anti-trafficking activities and victim assistance in Albania, which go beyond the scope of the current report, are provided in the Report on the Implementation of the Fight Strategy against Trafficking in Persons and Action Plan 2014-2017 published by the Office of the National Anti-Trafficking Coordinator (ONATC), March 2015.

-&lt;sup>1 See reference section for more details.
+1 See reference section for more details.

-1. Trafficking in Human Beings in Albania - A Brief Overview
+2. Trafficking Situation in Albania - Brief Overview

 Albania is a source country for trafficked adults and minors, including children forced into begging.
-According to the US Department of State, besides internal trafficking within Albania, the main destination countries for persons trafficked from Albania are Greece, Italy, the former Yugoslav Republic of Macedonia, Kosovo, Belgium, Netherlands, Germany, Switzerland, Ireland and the United Kingdom.
+According to the US Department of State2, besides internal trafficking within Albania, the main destination countries for persons trafficked from Albania are Greece, Italy, the former Yugoslav Republic of Former Yugoslav Republic of Macedonia, Kosovo3, Belgium, Netherlands, Germany, Switzerland, Ireland and the United Kingdom.